Joy50/Face-Recognition-System-Unit-Test-Using-Selenium/README.md

-# 🚀 Dashboard Functional Testing using Selenium
+# 🚀 Face Recoginition System Functional Testing using Selenium

 ## 📌 Overview
 This project automates functional testing of a **web-based dashboard** using **Selenium WebDriver** with Python.
 It verifies core functionalities like: